 Geothermal heat pumps provide you with heating and cooling at nearly half the energy cost that standard air conditioner and heating systems or air source or gas or oil systems cost to run in the typical residential or light commercial setting.
 The high installation costs of geothermal can be offset by the savings in energy usage over a period of time making these systems ideal for the present and future use.
-Energy costs are rising every year as finite resources become limited and the world population increases demand for energy geothermal heat pumps can be a solution to save in energy costs in the future.
+Energy costs are rising every year as finite resources become limited and the world population increases demand for energy.
+Ground source systems can be a solution to save energy costs in the future.
 There are some considerations you need to know about having a geothermal system installed for your home or business.

 Geothermal Heat Pumps - Features and Options

 A geothermal heat pump system can come as a split system or it can be a single packaged unit.
 A geothermal heat pump system will still require the installation of duct work because geothermal systems are forced air systems.
 An added benefit of a geothermal heat pump system is that some geothermal heat pumps can be fitted to heat water for domestic use so you can use your geothermal heat pump to heat water for your shower and washing dishes.
 Other geothermal heat pumps are water to water and can produce hot water for a radiant heating system, used as a pool heater, or used in snow melting.
 Geothermal heat pump systems are all electric and considered to be more efficient than other forms of heating and cooling.